TTcoinDeveloper/birdwallet/README.md

 License
 -------

-TTcoin is released under the terms of the MIT license.
+Birdwallet is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process